pythonarcade/arcade/doc/programming_guide/how_to_get_help.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It is important to format code and terminal output when posting it.
-Doing so helps other people understand what you've pasted.
+Formatting helps other people understand what you've pasted.

 Both Discord & GitHub issues use the same 3 steps below.

 **Step 1 : Find your Backtick Key**

-The \` characters below are not regular single quotes or apostrophes.
+The \` characters below are not single quotes or apostrophes.
+They're
-They're called backticks.
+called backticks.

-On standard US keyboards, the backtick key the same one used to type a
+On standard US keyboards, the backtick key is the same one used to type
-tilda (`~`).
+a tilda (`~`).
 You can find it to the left of the 1 key.

 For other keyboard layouts, please
-`see this StackOverflow answer <https://superuser.com/a/254077>`_.
+`see this StackExchange answer <https://superuser.com/a/254077>`_.

 **Step 2: Format & Paste**